bruno-strandberg/MONA/README.md

 For improvements
 ----------------

-* CScalculator uses data in a specific format.
+* NuXsec uses data in a specific format.
 Would be nice to have something that can use GENIE output directly (not urgent).

 * AtmFlux::ReadHondaFlux() makes a small approximation for the ranges abs(cosz) > 0.95 (not sure this can be easily improved, though).

-* For both CScalculator and AtmFlux I foresee an option to add a scaler graph.
+* For both NuXsec and AtmFlux I foresee an option to add a scaler graph.
 The scaler graph can be initiated from a function or from a graph.
 It should provide a simple way to to scale/skew the crossection/flux.

 To-do, ideas
 ------------